Musculoskeletal Health Care (MCRC)

 Current projects focus on:

-- Prevention of secondary fracture in elderly patients, using Medicare claims-based research to identify the most effective approaches to post-hip-fracture care.
+- Prevention of secondary fracture in elderly patients, using Medicare claims and other data sources, to identify the most effective approaches to post-fracture care of the hip, wrist, and shoulder.

 - Enhancing informed decision-making by developing an outcomes calculator for sharing individualized risk and benefit information among surgeons, primary care providers and patients considering treatment options for back-pain-related conditions.